lliendo/Radar/docs/platform-defaults.rst

 =================

 Radar supports all platforms where the Python interpreter is able to run.
-However, Radar internally makes a distinction between UNIX like OS's and Microsoft Windows platforms.
+However, Radar internally makes a distinction between Unix like OS's and Microsoft Windows platforms.

-UNIX OS's
+Unix OS's
 ---------

-UNIX OS's have these default values :
+Unix OS's have these default values :

 Radar server (/etc/radar/server/main.yml) :